davidokeyode/prismacloud-workshops-labs/workshops/azure-cloud-protection/modules/2-onboard-azure-sub.md

    ```
 5. Create a storage account and blob container that will be used to store the flow logs
-   >* Change the location to the region that you will be using for your lab
+   >* Change the location to the region that you are using for your lab
    ```
    # configure resource group name variable
    group=prismacloud-rg